COVESA/vehicle_service_catalog/README.md

 `my_namespace` and is not nested inside it.

-This is resolved by specifying an absolute path to the defined dataype, which is identical to a a nested namespace path apart from being prefixed with a period:
+This is resolved by specifying an absolute path to the defined datatype, which is identical to a a nested namespace path apart from being prefixed with a period:

     datatype: .external_namespace.nested_namespace.my_typedef

-This syntax allows any defined data type anyehwere in the tree to be used.
+This syntax allows any defined data type anywhere in the tree to be used.

 -----------------------